 Retailing online has its advantages, too, and they lie mainly in cost and convenience.
 While folks might want to try before they buy, more often than not they look at reviews before completing their purchase.
 With the plethora of information available online, it’s almost foolish not to do research before you decide on what you’re buying.
 An online store allows customers to read product descriptions and reviews, then purchase the item at the click of a button.
 Online shopping also makes it easy to display and sell your products or services anywhere in the world; you aren’t bound to the physical limits of a brick and mortar store.
 Costs for an online retailer are also much lower than for a physical space; selling online means the overhead is the costs for maintaining your website and server space, as well as any warehouses you have for your items, rather than for a series of retail spaces.

 So, as a small business, should you go brick-and-mortar or online?
 The answer lies in your target audience and your budget.
 If you are selling goods that you know will mainly be of interest to locals, or you feel like the best way to sell your product is through tactile experience, a retail store can be a good investment.
 For things you expect to ship a long ways, or for a more budget-friendly starting point, go online.
 Realistically, if you have the option to, you’ll want to do both; customers will find your products online then go to the nearest retailer to purchase them.
-In order to observe these trends and position yourself better in the marketplace, it can be a good idea to talk to Winnipeg tax accountants; they’ll know what tax breaks are available for sellers in both physical and digital spaces.
+In order to observe these trends and position yourself better in the marketplace, it can be a good idea to talk to accountants from Compass Accounting; they’ll know what tax breaks are available for sellers in both physical and digital spaces.